 4. Visit Santa Claus Village Rovaniemi, Finland says Warren Parkes

 What kid wouldn’t want to visit Santa Claus Village in Finland?
 So many amazing experiences all in one place.
 Ice Sliding, husky sledding, snowmobiling, northern lights and of course meeting Santa himself will ensure the smile will never leave their face.
 So surreal!
 Why not tick this off the bucket list while the kids are young.

-Warren has travelled extensively with his family of 3 girls and is happy to share his experience with you so that you get the most out of your family holiday.
+About Warren Parkes Warren has travelled extensively with his family of 3 girls and is happy to share his experience with you so that you get the most out of your family holiday.

 Ohana (family) is such a part of Hawaiian culture, it’s in everything they do.
 From chillaxing to history to adventure there is something for family members of all ages.
 Consider all the islands – from the shopping and attractions on Oahu to the natural, untouched beauty of the Big Island.
 There are many reasons why Hawaii has become a popular destination for family holidays year-round.

-Emma first went overseas when she was 11 and knew then that she wanted to travel for the rest of her life.
+About Emma Ross Emma first went overseas when she was 11 and knew then that she wanted to travel for the rest of her life.
 She became a Personal Travel Manager to bring together having a family and planning great holidays for other families.